 This focus of this article is the structure and themes of the Book of 2 Corinthians.
-For general information about the city of Corinth, and its culture and religions, please go to the Corinth page in the NT Background section.
-For information about establishment of the church in Corinth, Paul’s troubled relationship with that church, and the correspondence between them, please go to the 1 Corinthians page in the NT Books section.
+For general information about the city of Corinth, and its culture and religions, please go to the Corinth and the Corinth Photographs pages.
+For information about establishment of the church in Corinth, Paul’s troubled relationship with that church, and the correspondence between them, please go to the 1 Corinthians page.

 The Unusual Structure of 2 Corinthians

 There seems to be a double digression, where Paul appears to go off on a tangent, away from his subject, before returning to it later.

 The first digression is a long passage from 2:14 to 7:4, about the glorious new covenant, and his message of reconciliation, which comes in earthen vessels.
 Without the digression, 2.13 seems to flow directly into 7:5.
 It almost appears that someone could have cut the letter there and inserted the section from 2:14 - 7:4.
 In 2:12-13, Paul is anxiously waiting in Troas for Titus, before moving on to Macedonia, then in 7:5, it continues with Paul waiting for Titus in Macedonia, then being consoled by his arrival with good news from Corinth.